asamy/ksm/README.md

 The following control fields are also useful:

-1. `EXCEPTION_BITMAP` - Each bit index in this bitmap causes the processor to cause a VM exit each time the respective exception is thrown (say page faults, if bit
+1. `EXCEPTION_BITMAP` - Each bit index in this bitmap causes the processor to cause a VM exit each time the respective exception vector is thrown (say page faults, if bit
 								 14 is set,
 								 then each time